grpc/proposal/A93-xds-ext-proc.md

 The `mode_override` field in the ext_proc response allows the ext_proc server to tell the client to change its behavior for the duration of the RPC.
-For example, the ext_proc server may decide after seeing the client headers event that it does not actually need to see the client message events.
+The ext_proc server can set this override only in response to client headers or server headers.
+For example, it may decide after seeing the client headers event that it does not actually need to see the server headers event.

 If the `allow_mode_override` config field is set to false, then the `mode_override` field will be ignored.

-If the `allowed_override_modes` config field is non-empty and the value of the `mode_override` field does not match any entry in `allowed_override_modes`, the mode override will be ignored.
-Note that this matching will ignore the value of the `request_header_mode` field, since that mode cannot be overridden.
+If the `allowed_override_modes` config field is non-empty, then the ext_proc filter will check to see if the `mode_override` field matches an entry in `allowed_override_modes`.
+The matching is done by starting with the current processing mode and applying changes from `mode_override` for any field whose value is not `DEFAULT`.
+The resulting new mode is then checked against the entries in `allowed_override_modes`.
+This matching will ignore the value of the `request_header_mode` field, since that mode cannot be overridden.
 (The filter will already have sent the client headers to the ext_proc server before the ext_proc server can send back a response changing the processing mode.)
+Implementations may represent the processing mode as a bitmask for efficiency.
+If no match is found, then the `mode_override` field will be ignored.

 Otherwise, when the filter receives a response from the ext_proc server with `mode_override` set, it will comply with the requested change for all subsequent events on the data plane RPC.

 Note that due to the streaming nature of the ext_proc communication, there is no guarantee that the filter will see the mode override before it has already processed events from the data plane RPC that would have been affected by the mode override.
-For example, if the filter was originally configured to not send server headers and the ext_proc server tries to enable that in a response to a client message event, it's possible that the filter has already allowed server headers to proceed on the data plane RPC before it saw that `mode_override`.
+For example, if the filter was originally configured to not send client messages and the ext_proc server tries to enable that in a response to a server headers event, it's possible that the filter has already allowed a number of client messages to proceed on the data plane RPC before it saw that `mode_override`.
 Therefore, ext_proc servers should be aware that this usage is best-effort and not guaranteed.

 Also, because the `GRPC` body send mode is a streaming mode, the ext_proc filter may have already started streaming the messages before it receives